Revisiting Walking-in-Place by Introducing Step-Height Control, Elastic Input, and Pseudo-Haptic Feedback: Investigating the Input Parameter: Elastic Input for WIP

 \subsubsection{Apparatus}

 The physical apparatus is shown in Figs.\ref{Physical Apparatus} and \ref{Elastic Bands Apparatus}.
-We replaced the elastic bands with new ones at the beginning of each experiment to avoid their deterioration.
-During the experiment, participants wore a VR HMD and shoes, held the rod in front of them, and performed marching gestures to walk forward in VR.
-In addition, the VE was the same as that of Experiment 1.
+We replaced the elastic bands with new ones for each participant to avoid their deterioration.
+During the experiment, participants put on a VR HMD and shoes, held the rod in front of them, and performed marching gestures to walk forward in VR.
+The VE was the same as that of Experiment 1.